41 Ways Kids Can Help Save the Planet in 5 Minutes or Less

 Everyone needs a superhero identity, and yours can be The Unplugger, saving the world (and electricity) one appliance at a time.
 “Did you know that even if you’re not using things, like the toaster, that they can still use up electricity by staying plugged in?” says Michelle Pettit, a climate and sustainability specialist for Just Energy.
 “Make sure you unplug things when you’re not using them so that you do your part not to deplete energy from the earth.”

-"The brand new clothes you see in the store can actually be really harmful to the environment because they often require a lot of water, electricity, and harsh dyes and chemicals to make," Pettit says.
+“The brand new clothes you see in the store can actually be really harmful to the environment because they often require a lot of water, electricity, and harsh dyes and chemicals to make,” Pettit says.
 Instead of always asking for new clothes, try asking older friends or siblings for their outgrown-but-still-cool clothes.
 Or ask your parents to take you shopping at a thrift shop.
-You'll be surprised at these Earth Day statistics.

 Be your own fashion designer